maxvanloosbroek/Agora-Flutter-SDK-External-Audio/README.md

 ### Android USB-C external audio rendering

-On some Android devices, including the Samsung SM-X216B, a USB-C speaker is available to media audio but not to voice-communication audio.
+When a USB-C speaker is available to media audio but not to voice-communication audio.
 In that case, Agora's normal communication renderer may remain on the built-in speaker even when `setRouteInCommunicationMode` and `AudioManager.setCommunicationDevice` are used.

 This fork provides an Android-only external rendering path through the `RtcEngine` extension API: